jahnestacado/QLAndroid/README.md

 A DSL for auto-generated interactive questionnaire sheets.
 Questionnaires are characterized by conditional entry fields and (spreadsheet-like) dependency-directed computation.
-It reads from a text file the content(source code), conducting lexical and syntactic analysis, and auto-generates interactive java SWING forms.
-The application allows the user to export in PDF or JSON format the results of the filled form.
+It reads from a text file the content(source code), conducting lexical and syntactic analysis, and auto-generates interactive Android UI Views.
+The application allows the user to export in PDF format the results of the filled form and view them via the default PDF Viewer app of the smartphone device.
 ANTLR java parser and the java programming languages is used for the implementation of this project.

 ##Example